Ashmin-Bhujel/my-ubuntu-setup/README.md

     bash <(curl -s https://updates.zen-browser.app/install.sh)
     ```

-  - Create a `zen_local` file inside `/etc/apparmor.d` directory with the following content if a warning pop us when starting up the browser
+  - Create a `zen-local` file inside `/etc/apparmor.d` directory with the following content if a warning pop us when starting up the browser

     ```sh
     # This profile allows everything and only exists to give the